nuriel77/goshimmer-playbook/README.md

 ## Requirements

-Supported operating systems:
+Tested on the following operating systems:

 * CentOS 7
 * Ubuntu 16/18.04LTS
-* Debian 9.5
+* Debian 9.5 and 10
 * Raspbian 9.9

 ## Recommendations